Menstrual Cup FAQS

 Can I be guaranteed a cup will work for me?

 Menstrual cups work for most people, but unfortunately, we can't guarantee a cup will work for every person.
 This is due to the nature of anatomical variances, particularly the differences in vagina shape and size.
-Some people find that one particular type, size or brand of menstrual cup doesn’t work for them, but will find success with another.
+Some people can use almost any cup with ease whilst others may find that one particular type, size or brand of menstrual cup doesn’t work for them, but will find success with another.

 - Pelvic floor tone or strength